SquareOneYYZ/IoTRides-web/.github/CONTRIBUTING.md

 ## Pull Requests

-If you want to contribute some code to Traccar, it is recommended to discuss your solution with maintainers before starting any work.
+If you want to contribute some code to IoTRides, it is recommended to discuss your solution with maintainers before starting any work.

 Any code that you want to contribute must be of high quality and follow existing code patterns and styles.